 nuget setApiKey Your-API-Key

-This will store your API key on the machine so that you will not need to do this step again on the same machine.
+This stores your API key on the machine so that you need not do this step again on the same machine.

 Push your package to NuGet Gallery using the command: